Reshipping

 2 Ship7

-Ship7 ship from USA, UK & Turkey.
+Ship7 ships from the USA, UK & Turkey.
 Rates look affordable, comparable to Aramex.

 3 Shipito